Lucas440/HearthstoneAPITestingFramework/README.md

 **Description**
 Returns all the cards of a class.
 Example values: Mage, Paladin.

+#### Living Docs

+###### How to upgrade / create new LivingDoc File

+1. Confirm CLI is installed by entering the following command in CMD: dotnet tool install --global SpecFlow.Plus.LivingDoc.CLI

+2. Navigate to folder containing the tests in CMD(\HearthstoneAPITestingFramework\HearthstoneAPIClient\HearthstoneAPITests)

+3. Execute the following command: livingdoc feature-folder .\ -t.\bin\debug\net7.0\TestExecution.json --output .\MyReport.html

+4. Access the livingdoc file in the tests folder (Step 2.)

 ### 📝 Project Board

 Our up-to-date GitHub project board [can be found here](https://github.com/users/gleniw/projects/1)